jianchun/node-chakracore/README.md

 #### How to test

+To test if Node.js was built correctly with ChakraCore:

 ```
 $ node -e "console.log('Hello from Node.js ' + process.jsEngine)"
 Hello from Node.js chakracore
 ```

 To run unit tests:

 ```
 $ make test
 ```